j-fischer/rflib-plugin/messages/rflib.logging.apex.instrument.md

 # description

 Analyzes Apex classes and adds RFLIB logging statements for method entry and error handling.
 Adds class-level logger initialization if not already present.
+For Apex Test classes, the `@TestSetup` method will be updated to include `rflib_TestUtil.prepareLoggerForUnitTests();` to avoid test failures caused by the logging framework.

 # flags.sourcepath.summary